 Wood County Republican Party

 More important than money, however, is time: candidates need volunteers, people to help them knock on doors, people to help them make phone calls, even the old-fashioned stuff like helping to write letters and stuff envelopes.
 Candidates need your help to get the message out online: x.com, facebook.com, nextdoor.com, even your encrypted signal.org chats … help the good candidates via word-of-mouth.
 Candidates need you to put up their yardsigns — on your fence, in your grass, outside your business, and during the voting-schedule outside the polling-locations (must be 100′ away from the entrance… NOT in the right-of-way of the road either… look for the distance-marker to be sure you are far enough out).
-Candidates also need poll-watchers, see the link below.
-We have several local Republican clubs, and local precinct-chairs, which can help you get involved.
-Let us know if you have thoughts about the straw-poll effort (the future ones during the runoff or the prior ones during the primary), or if you have any other awesome ideas to help keep America great!
+Candidates also need poll-watchers, see these helpful 2026 election-links for details.

 Our congratulations and our thanks to the Republicans in contested races that avoided the need for a runoff by garnering greater than 50% during the primary, and thus will be the Republican party champions on the November general election ballot: